 Share your own personal motivating story and how your experiences helped in changing your views or ideas about something.
 But remember not to go out of the context of your topic.

 Connecting Back the Dots to the Start:

-People have the short span of memory, many would have already forgotten what you said in the beginning by the time you are finishing.
+People have a short span of memory, many would have already forgotten what you said in the beginning by the time you are finishing.

 Refer back to the opening of your speech, mention the beginning of your speech, which will make the audience connect with what you said initially and will be able to connect with the ending.

 Add a quick summary of your speech, making it easier to conclude your words in a simple way, you can say something along the lines, Allow me to briefly say from where I begin with…

 Tell your audience a story, paint a verbal picture that they can imagine, explain why this story is important and how it connects with your topic easily.

 Allow your audience to have some take away from your speech, rather than left for themselves to figure out the meaning, explain the moral of the story and why it is meaningful.